eviltester/thingifier/challenger/readme.md

 This could be useful for team workshops and learning sessions.

+## Practise Testing

+If you just want to practice testing and use it as an API for a todos application then you probably want to remove the limit on the number of todos.

+Do this by starting with the command line parameter:

+`-unlimitedtodos`

 ## More information

 More information can be found at [eviltester.com/apichallenges](https://eviltester.com/apichallenges)